Christian Gross: Tottenham Hotspur

-Gross was hired on 19 November 1997, and endured a tough time; lasting nine months with Tottenham starting in the relegation zone.
-To further his troubles, his most trusted aide, the Swiss fitness coach Fritz Schmid, who had been an integral part of Gross' training plans at Grasshopper, was denied a work permit by the British government and so was unable to take up this role at Tottenham.
-According to the Tottenham Hotspur programme for the match against Crystal Palace on 24th November, Gross watched the match from the stands with coach, Chris Hughton in charge of the team against Palace.
+Gross was hired on 19 November 1997, with Tottenham in the relegation zone.
+Swiss fitness coach Fritz Schmid, who had been an integral part of Gross' training plans at Grasshopper, was denied a work permit by the British government and so was unable to take up this role at Tottenham.

 Gross' initial fortunes were mixed; his debut was a 2–0 win over Everton at Goodison Park, followed by a heavy 6–1 home defeat at the hands of Chelsea.
 However, despite some signs of improvement, he was relentlessly ridiculed by the British tabloids.
-The tabloid ridicule of Gross was often linked to his poor grasp of English and first Spurs press conference, where he arrived late from Heathrow Airport brandishing a London Underground ticket with the words: "I want this to become my ticket to the dreams".
+The ridicule was often linked to his poor grasp of English and first Spurs press conference, where he arrived late from Heathrow Airport brandishing a London Underground ticket with the words: "I want this to become my ticket to the dreams".

-Gross' position became increasingly untenable as the 1998–99 season approached, and when Spurs lost two of their opening three matches, chairman Alan Sugar ended Gross' contract on 5 September 1998, blaming the media for destroying his reputation.
+Gross' position became increasingly untenable as the 1998–99 season approached, and when Spurs lost two of their opening three matches, chairman Alan Sugar ended Gross' contract on 5 September 1998.
+In a statement, Sugar blamed the media for destroying Gross' reputation.
 He had won three of his last ten matches.